Personal Assets Trust

 Personal Assets Trust is a large British investment trust.
 The company is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
-The chairman is Hamish Buchan.
+The chairman is Iain Ferguson CBE.

 History

 The company was established through a rights issue by a much larger fund, Atlantic Assets, managed by Ivory and Sime, in 1983.
-In 1990 an asset manager with Ivory and Sime, Ian Rushbrook, took over the management of the company and decided that it should be "run expressly for private investors".
-Over the next 25 years, he grew the business significantly and also used it as a vehicle to protect his own family's financial interests.
+In 1990, an asset manager with Ivory and Sime, Ian Rushbrook, took over the management of the company and decided that it should be "run expressly for private investors".
+Over the next 18 years, he grew the business significantly and also used it as a vehicle to protect his own family's financial interests.
+In 2009, it came under the management of Troy Asset Management, who subsequently appointed Sebastian Lyon and, from 2025, Charlotte Yonge as managers of the fund.